-We recommend that the test be done between 10 and 14 weeks gestation.
+We recommend that the test be done between 10 and 14 completed weeks’ gestation.

 The Harmony Prenatal Test relies on there being sufficient fetal DNA in the maternal circulation for analysis.
 The concentration of fetal DNA rises during pregnancy.
 The particular time at which the fetal DNA concentration is high enough for detection will vary from woman to woman.

-In practice, Harmony should not be offered to women at less than 10 weeks gestation.
+In practice, Harmony should not be offered to women who have not completed 10 weeks’ gestation.
 More than 95% of women will have sufficient fetal DNA for analysis after this gestation.
 Harmony has not been validated at an earlier gestation.

 The fetal DNA concentration rises slowly between 10–20 weeks of gestation.
 Deferring Harmony for 1–2 weeks may reduce the chance of the woman having an undetectable fetal DNA.

-Harmony can be performed at any time after the 10th week of pregnancy.
-However, the usefulness of information obtained after 20 weeks may be limited by other factors such as the intervention options available at later gestations.
+Harmony can be performed at any time after the 10th completed week of pregnancy.
+However, the usefulness of information obtained after 20 weeks may be limited by other factors, such as the intervention options available at later gestations.

 The laboratory needs to have accurate information about gestation and the presence of twins so that the Harmony test can be reported.
-Thus we recommend that an antenatal scan to confirm gestational age, viability, and number of fetuses be done before the Harmony test is ordered.
+Thus, we strongly recommend that a dating scan is performed to confirm gestational age, viability and number of fetuses before the Harmony test is ordered.